 2. Executive Summary

 The first real page of your business plan should include a brief but enticing mission statement.
 In addition to outlining what your business does, the Executive Summary should give the impression that your business is on a path to tremendous success.
 This is the first page your bank will see, so it needs to create interest.
-After all, you are sort of trying to sell your business to them.
+After all, you are trying to sell your business to them.
 If you’re not sure how to do that, you might want to wait until you’ve finished the rest of the business plan to draft your mission statement.

 3. Company Description